berkeleyopenarms/rll_site/index.md

 > *“How can AI improve the capabilities of existing robots?”*

-For Project BLUE, we instead turned our attention towards developing robots for AI based control, seeking to answer the question:
+For Project BLUE, we instead turned our attention towards developing robots for AI-based control, seeking to answer the question:

 > *“How can AI change the robot design paradigm?”*

-After a three year effort across a team of more than 15 multidisciplinary researchers, we’ve designed, built, and tested **BLUE** - the Berkeley robot for Learning in Unstructured Environments.
+After a three year effort across a multidisciplinary team of more than 15 researchers, we’ve designed, built, and tested **BLUE** - the Berkeley robot for Learning in Unstructured Environments.
 BLUE is a low-cost, high-performance robot that is intrinsically safe, developed from the ground up with ever-increasing Artificial Intelligence capabilities in mind.

 In a [paper]({{ '/paper' | relative_url }}) to be presented at the IEEE International Conference on Robotics and Automation in Montreal in May, we describe the key design criteria, trade-offs, and actuation performance for BLUE.